swiftlang/swift-evolution/proposals/nnnn-definition-visibility.md

 Module B cannot call the function `secret` under any circumstance.
 However, with aggressive CMO or Embedded Swift, the compiler will still make the definition available when compiling `B`, which can be used to (for example) inline both `f()` and `secret` into the body of `g`.

-If this behavior is not desired, the `secret` function could be marked as `@export(interface)` to ensure that it is compiled to a symbol that it usable from outside of module A. It is still `private`, meaning that it still cannot be referenced by source code outside of that file.
+If this behavior is not desired, there are two options.
+The easiest option to is mark `f` with `@export(interface)`, so that it's definition won't be available to clients and therefore cannot leak `secret`.
+Alternatively, the `secret` function could be marked as `@export(interface)` and  `@inline(never)` to ensure that it is compiled to a symbol that it usable from outside of module A, and that its body is never inlined anywhere, including into `f`.
+It is still `private`, meaning that it still cannot be referenced by source code outside of that file.

 ### Relationship to `@inline(always)` / `@inline(never)`